hanisjuwaini/Case-Study-Cyclistic-Analysis/README.md

 ```

-5) Calculating the starting hour by users
+To find the peak hours, I create a new table focusing on the starting hour column.

 ```
 SELECT member_casual, starting_hour, COUNT(ride_id) as total_trip